LucasErthal/form-devpack/README.md

 - **ControlledInput**: A wrapper component that connects your input fields to React Hook Form
 - **CustomInput**: A base input component that can be styled according to your needs
-- **Form schemas**: Pre-configured form using Zod schemas and React Hook Form as 'form-hook' snippet
+- **Form schemas**: Pre-configured form using Zod schemas and React Hook Form as 'form-hook' snippet for vscode.
+If youre not using vscode, you can just delete the .vscode folder.

 ## Usage Example